mrocklin/cmsc15200/assignments/hw6/index.md

 Instead, lets convert the input list of strings into a more structured format.
 This will allow us to manipulate it more easily.
 You should do one of the following

-1. *Note - we havne't yet covered this in lecture.
+1. *Note - we haven't yet covered this in lecture.
 You're welcome to try this option but dictionaries might be easier*.
 Convert your list of strings into a list of Project objects.
 This will require you to make a very simple class with fields `city`, `state`, `description`, `jobs`, `cost`, `category`.
 Ensure that the fields jobs and cost hold integers and not strings.

 2. Convert your list of strings into a list of dictionaries.
 Each of your dictionaries should have the keys, `"city"`, `"state"`, `"description"`, `"jobs"`, `"cost"`, `"category"`.
 Ensure that the values associated to `"jobs"` and `"cost"` hold integers and not strings.